TravelSizedLions/kleptool-package-manager/README.md

    - When A\* finds a potential path
      - SMT checks if it satisfies all constraints
      - If not, A\* continues searching
-     - If yes, we've found our solution
+     - If yes, we've found a potential solution

 ### Example Scenario